BucketOfBroccoli/gdx-jvdf-linkedlist/README.md

     }
 }
 ```
-Then add gdx-quadtree as dependency in your core project:
+Then add gdx-jvdf-linkedlist as dependency in your core project:
 ```
 project(":core") {
     dependencies {
     	// ...
-        implementation 'com.github.AreteS0ftware:gdx-jvdf-linkedlist:0.1.1'
+        implementation 'com.github.BucketOfBroccoli:gdx-jvdf-linkedlist:1.0.0'
     }
 }
 ```